ArctosDB/documentation-wiki/_documentation/authorities.markdown

 ## Procedures

-Additions or changes generally require open discussion through Issues, and the Issue/discussion must be recorded with the new value.
+Additions or changes generally require open discussion, beginning with Issues and passing through a roadmap, and the Issue/discussion must be recorded with the new value.
+* Most tables have a dedicated column for documentation, append bare URLs separated by spaced pipes to teh term definition if this is not available.

 ## Table Definitions

-All code tables should have a prescriptive, functional definition.
-(Some of these allow expedited additions.)
+All code tables should have a functional definition; a user should *know* the context in which the values might make sense from this.
+In addition, many tables have specific guidelines for adding terms; these are described below.

 ## Content

 Code tables cannot contain HTML.
-(Cleanup is an ongonig process; file an Issue for prioritization.)
+All information should be clearly written for an international audience.

 ### Reality